 We all run into obstacles at some point in our lives.
 We can be riding along, without a care in the world, when suddenly we are faced with an obstacle – could be a traffic jam, an accident, or construction.
 Either way, it causes our plans to be disrupted.
 And, depending on your destination, the level of your anxiety will be low or high.

-I see so many time in life that people are not prepared for obstacles and it causes them to stumble, which results in them becoming frustrated, angry, sad or bitter.
+I see so many times in life that people are not prepared for obstacles and it causes them to stumble, which result in them becoming frustrated, angry, sad or bitter.
 But when you discover that obstacles can be opportunities, you will be better prepared to handle them.

-Using my example of riding to a destination.
-If you plan well, you would have built in extra time to reach your destination.
-This one small thing could prevent you from arriving as late as you would have if you left in just enough time to arrive.
+Let's use riding to a destination, for example - if you plan well, you will build extra time into your trip to reach your destination.
+This one small thing could prevent you from arriving as late as you would have if you left in' just enough time'.
 This is a small example, but it is one that can help.
-I remember making the decision that I would start leaving ‘right on time’ for any trip so as to prepare for the unexpected.
+I remember making the decision that I would start giving myself extra time rather than leaving ‘right on time’ for any trip so as to prepare for the unexpected.
 There have been times it really worked out.
-I sometimes would get there early, but I would feel so relaxed.
-When I are rushing to get to a destination, especially if an obstacle greets me, I am arrive feeling hectic and embarrassed if I walk in late.
+I sometimes might get there early, but I would feel so relaxed.
+When I am rushing to get to a destination, especially if an obstacle greets me, I arrive feeling hectic and embarrassed if I walk in late.

 When we are faced with obstacles, we are tempted to wish they would just go away; which seldom works because we need to take action to overcome them.
 Simply ignoring your problems thinking they will somehow manage to solve themselves only makes your situation worse and keeps you in denial.
 The good news is, in many cases, when you come up with a plan for your obstacles you will find you can overcome them.
 This is a turning point in your life!